gym-scores/gym-scores.github.io/index.md

 <h2>Artistic posts</h2>

 <!-- {%- assign wagPosts = site.posts | where: "discipline", "WAG" -%} -->
-    {%- for post in wagPosts or magPosts -%}
+ {%- for post in wagPosts or for post in magPosts -%}
         <p><a href="{{ post.url }}">{{ post.title }}</a></p>
     {%- endfor -%}